A verifiably secure and proportional committee election rule: A local search algorithm

 This proves Theorem~\ref{thm:intro3}.
-Notice that point~\ref{item:iterations} establishes that $\LSPJR$ can be executed as a post-computation of any constant-factor approximation algorithm for maximin support in time $O(|E|\cdot k\log k)$.
-In particular, this complexity is dominated by that of all constant-factor approximations presented in this paper.
-By point~\ref{item:infinity}, the algorithm can be sped up if we only care about standard PJR, or run further iterations to achieve a stronger parametric PJR guarantee.
-In the proof, we use the observation below whose proof is skipped as it follows from the definitions of slack and pre-score.
+Notice that point~\ref{item:iterations} establishes that the algorithm above can be executed as a post-computation of any constant-factor approximation algorithm for maximin support in time $O(|E|\cdot k\log k)$.
+In particular, this complexity is lower than that of each constant-factor approximation presented in this paper.
+By point~\ref{item:infinity}, the algorithm can be sped up if we only care about standard PJR, or can run further iterations to converge to a locally optimal solution and achieve a stronger parametric PJR guarantee.